 In practice, a request sequence might look like this:

-1. POST to /api/album, with a random name.
+, with a random name. - Copy

-2. Copy album_id out of response 1, and into the field album_identifier in the next request.
+out of response 1, and into the fieldalbum_identifier

-3. POST to /api/delete-album with the copied data.
+with the copied data. - Copy

-4. Copy album_id out of response 1, and into the field album_identifier in the next request.
+out of response 1, and into the fieldalbum_identifier

-5. POST to /api/edit-album with the copied data and a random description.
+with the copied data and a random description.

 This sequence creates and album, deletes it, then tries to edit the description.
 This might be handled gracefully by your software – or it might fail!
 This kind of behavior could never be discovered by a fuzzer that attacks endpoints individually.